guoyu-eng/-Linux_based_Docker_image_MetaDrive-/README.md

 The icon should turn into a small whale and there should be no more red or grey forks in the tray.

+Ensure that line 43 is commented out in the Dockerfile and that line 41 is available

 ## Build Docker image

 docker build -t metadrive-generator .